-^{}We would like to thank Liran Einav, Caroline Hoxby, and Jon Levin for their mentorship and advice.
-This paper has also benefited from invaluable comments from Tim Bresnahan, Pascaline Dupas, Peter Reiss, Nicola Bianchi, Daniel Grodzicki, Akshaya Jha, Isaac Opper, Stephen Terry, and seminar participants at Stanford University.
+^{}Dinerstein: University of Chicago, Department of Economics, 1126 E 59th Street, Chicago, IL 60637 (email: mdinerstein@uchicago.edu); Smith: RAND Corporation, 1776 Main Street, Santa Monica, CA 90401 (email: Troy_Smith@rand.org).
+We would like to thank Liran Einav, Caroline Hoxby, and Jon Levin for their mentorship and advice.
+This paper has also benefited from invaluable comments from Tim Bresnahan, Pascaline Dupas, Peter Reiss, Nicola Bianchi, Daniel Grodzicki, Akshaya Jha, Isaac Opper, and Stephen Terry.
 We thank Lucy Svoboda and Tian Wang for excellent research assistance.
 We appreciate the New York State Education Department and the New York City Department of Education for providing data access.
 Support for this research was provided through the George P. Shultz Fellowship and the E.S.
 Shaw and B.F.
 Haley Fellowship for Economics through the Stanford Institute for Economic Policy Research.
 Errors are solely ours.